Kwak-JunYoung/kwak-junyoung.github.io/_posts/2022-01-01-first-post.md

 ---

 It's just my first post over here.
 Planning to post things about <b>ML</b>, PS, or my daily life.
-I am planning to post things everyday, but lets see what happens
+I may do this everyday, but lets see what happens...

+Happy new year to all those who visited!